GOV-SA/design-system-gov.sa/README.md

 ## Installation:
-How to you use the Gov.SA design system depends on the needs of your project.
+How to you use the GOV.SA design system depends on the needs of your project.

-First, the Gov.SA design system built on Bootstrap, so you need to install below dependencies packages:
+First, the GOV.SA design system built on Bootstrap, so you need to install below dependencies packages:
 1. [Bootstrap](https://getbootstrap.com/).
 2. [Jquery](https://jquery.com/).
 3. [Popper.js](https://popper.js.org/).